FranziSchmitt/Twitter_sentimentanalysis/README.md

 The quality of the topics heavily depends on the quality of the preprocessing.
 Since tweets, in all their shortness, contain heaps of noise, the right amount of text preprocessing was key.

 In addition to finding topics, I also looked at topics over time and could see that topic popularity fits political events taking place in Germany.

+This is still an ongoing project.
+Therefore, the code is not in a final format.